-The result was a comprehensive toolset based around the PLMuERP Handbook that can be used by the PLM and ERP teams to define the optimal, harmonised solution for the integrated environment.
+The result was a comprehensive toolset that can be used by the PLM and ERP teams to define the optimal, harmonised solution for the integrated environment.

 It is now possible to identify real financial metrics that will support your next PLM project or capex submission.
 The techniques are logical, thorough, and work in every PLM situation.

 The PLM Project Justification Handbook contains a standard, neutral methodology to quantifiy the costs, benefits and commercial value of implementing PLM.